 Among the visual artists who have worked with Gavin Bryars’ music are: Tim Head (on a live performance of Jesus’ Blood Never Failed Me Yet), Bruce MacLean (collaboration on Invention of Tradition), James Hugonin (The North Shore, From Mina Harker’s Journal and The Island Chapel were written for his exhibitions).
 Bill Culbert did an installation for a live performance of The Sinking of the Titanic.
 Jennifer Bartlett’s paintings were an integral part of the design for Four Elements.
 A Man in a Room, Gambling, was a collaboration with Juan Muñoz for Artangel.
 Christian Boltanski did an installation for a live performance of The Sinking of the Titanic in Bruges, France, and Gavin Bryars performed The Sinking of the Titanic as a part of Christian Boltanski’s exhibition in the Mito Art Tower, Japan.
 Robert Wilson used Gavin Bryars’ music in various exhibitions of his drawings, as well as working with him in the theatre.
 David Byrne used Jesus’ Blood Never Failed Me Yet for his photographic exhibition in Tokyo.
 In 2002 Gavin Bryars worked on a project with Will Alsop and Bruce McLean for the Valencia Architecture Biennale.
 In July 2006 he was a keynote speaker at the Alvar Aalto Academy Symposium in Finland. in May 2012 he worked with the Quay Brothers on Overworlds and Underworlds, a series of installations and performances in Leeds

 Among Gavin Bryars’ numerous recordings are “Three Viennese Dancers“, “After The Requiem“, The Black River and “Vita Nova” on ECM New Series, “The Last Days” on Argo (1995), and “Jesus’ Blood Never Failed Me Yet” (1993), “The Sinking of the Titanic” (1994), “Farewell to Philosophy” (1996), “A Man in a Room Gambling” (1997) and “Cadman Requiem” (1998) on Point Music.
 In 2000 he started his own label GB Records with an initial release of Biped.
 This was followed with a number of other albums: Lockerbie Memorial Concert (2003), A Man in a Room, Gambling (2003), Oi me lasso (2005), On Photography (2005), A Listening Room (2005), Glorious Hill(2007), Silva Caledonia (2008), Amjad (2008), Season of Mists (2008), I have heard it said that a spirit enters (2010) – being a remastered re-release of an album recorded for CBC Records in 2002 – Live at Punkt (2010), I send you this Cadmium Red (2010), Al Suon dell’acque scriva (2010), New York (2010).
 Mercy and Grand, an album of Tom Waits songs (2012).
 The War in Heaven, Music from the Faroe Islands and a live album of The Sinking of the Titanic were released in 2014.
 In 2016 he released remastered versions of Obscure 1 (Jesus’ Blood, Titanic) and Obscure 2 (Ensemble pieces, with Christopher Hobbs) as well as two albums from Adelaide (one with Adelaide Symphony Orchestra, another being a live recoding of Nothing like the Sun) as well as his I Tatti madrigals with Singer Pur.
 GB Records albums are distributed worldwide by Proper Note.
 Black Box released a recording of his three string quartets (2002).
 Universal released a double CD of music recorded for Decca and Philips from the last ten years to coincide with his 60th birthday in January 2003.
 There are new recordings of his early works on Mute Records and LTM and a live recording of The Sinking of the Titanic on Touch. (see Discography).
 A recording of his piano music, including a piano concerto, performed by Ralph van Raat, was released by Naxos in February 2011.
 An album of choral music with The Crossing The Fifth Century was released on ECM Records in 2016 and was awarded a Grammy in 2o18.
+His latest work for The Crossing, A Native Hill, a large-scale setting of Wendell Berry, will be released in 2021 on Parma/Navona Records

 In 2016 he also did a project with Blake Morrison and the GB Ensemble for the Yorkshire Festival, with Sonic Journeys.
 For The Stopping Train downloaded audio is be played (on headphones) for the whole journey between his home town, Goole, and Hull in both directions.
+In 2021 he wrote a piece for choir and brass, celebrating Goole, commissioned by Junction and Sound UK.

 The Gavin Bryars Ensemble, founded in 1981, performs internationally, including appearances in France, Italy, Spain, Portugal, Norway, Finland, Latvia, Estonia, Lithuania, Hungary, Czeck Republic, Belgium, Germany, Holland, Mexico, Norway, Austria, Japan and Australia, as well as giving occasional concerts in UK. (see Ensemble).
 In 2012 an enlarged ensemble (with guest Philip Jeck, and a quartet of low strings consisting of his four children) performed a special centenary version of The Sinking of the Titanic.